 For more on brand experience, check out this amazing Ted Talk by Josh Miles

-Advertising, no matter what kind, is about creating awareness around a brand’s promise.
+Advertising, no matter what kind, is about creating brand awareness around a brand’s promise.
 Brand experience, on the other hand, is proof of that promise.
 A perfect marketing strategy is able to accomplish that link between products and services and the customer.
 It is done through useful interactions.
 These interactions can result in an important emotional connection between the company and its users.
 Having said that, a negative brand experience can spoil it all.

-*TIP* Different events and experiential activations can trigger positive emotions in the audience and customers.
+Pro Tip: Different events and experiential activations can trigger positive emotions in the audience and customers.

-How Can Digital Marketing Help?
+How Can Digital Marketing Help Brand Expericence?

 A social media strategy is an important part of online marketing.
-Through a sharp and an effective social media strategy, a business can target specific interests or demographics to grow awareness.
+Through a sharp and effective social media strategy, a business can target specific interests or demographics to grow awareness.
 Targeting thought leaders through social media is also a great idea.

 Similarly, displaying ads can help you discover people who are looking for what you have to offer but just haven’t found it yet.
-Through retargeting, you can approach people who have already been to your site and require some kind of a follow-up.
+Through retargeting, you can approach people who have already been to your site and require some kind of follow-up.

 Note that all the methods above give you the chance to interact with your audience.
 They also provide you with the opportunity to create a bond – a bond which we call, “brand experience”.